Nutrimill Artiste Mixer vs KitchenAid vs Bosch Universal — which stand mixer will reign supreme in this in-home review and testing?

-It has served me well and I like it a lot, but it is dying.
+It has served me well and I like it a lot, but it is dying (this one being the 2nd one after my last mixer died).
 It’s frustrating to spend so much on something only to have it die — but that’s how the cookie crumbles.
 Get it, cookies.
 Yum. 🙂

 It can’t even finish the 3 loaf recipe before it starts to smell and then dies. #sadface